nxp-appcodehub/an-xip-external-nor-flash-plus-external-psram/README.md

 This code example is based on the SDK's project named "flexspi_psram_polling_transfer".
 In the original SDK project, all the code is built to be loaded and executed from internal SRAM due the coexistance problem explained at the introduction, also the intention is just to show how to configure and handle the pSRAM connected to board.
 In this example the intention is to have both memories, NOR FLASH and pSRAM configured and working together.

 We will use the function "BOARD_InitPsRam" in board.c to configure the coexistence with the 2 memories and set it to be executed from internal SRAM.
-The coexistance configuration includes: Set the flash configuration structure, initialize FlexSPI' ports A and B, configure the Look Up Table (LUT) to keep commands for both memories, reset and ID read to the pSRAM, chace regions and policies for both memories.
-Will describe only the code and changes within this function.
+The coexistance configuration includes: Set the flash configuration structure, initialize FlexSPI' ports A and B, configure the Look Up Table (LUT) to keep commands for both memories, reset and ID read to the pSRAM, Cache regions and policies for both memories.
+We will only cover the code changes within this function.

 * "BOARD_InitPsRam" routne relocation to be executed from internal SRAM: